djuzee3867/Calories-Burnt-Prediction/README.md

 # This project is part of a research project MJU CSTI2026

-# Calories Prediction using Deep Learning
+# Calories Prediction using Deep Learning and Machine Learning

 A Deep Learning model built with TensorFlow and Keras to predict calories burned during physical activities.
 This project is optimized for execution on **Windows Subsystem for Linux (WSL)** with **NVIDIA GPU acceleration**.